 What is the weather like?

-Southern Africa will be mild and dry at this time of year (July).
+Southern Africa will be cool and dry at this time of year (July).
 It can get really cold at night (30 Degrees F) so make sure you pack layers of warm clothing.

 Is the itinerary exactly as described on this website?